rijonshahariar/LYNX/README.md

    npm run dev
    ```

-## Usage
+### Usage

-After installation, open your browser and navigate to `http://localhost:/3000` to access the TaskFlow application.
+After installation, open your browser and navigate to `http://localhost:5173/` to access the application.

+### License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.